gtag('config', 'G-YY4ELEX0V5');

 How to get to Georgia

-• I usually check either skyscanner.com, kiwi or booking.com for cheapest flight tickets.
+• I usually check omio.com for cheapest flight tickets.
 Flying with a handluggage only (or a small personal item) might be the best option cause it includes a backpack and you can buy some more cloths locally for cheap (e.g. in local markets).
 Use the "whole month feature" if you are flexible.

 • You can fly either to Tbilisi or to Kutaisi.
 Kutaisi has some low-cost airlines (Wizzair).
-If you are arriving in Kutaisi Airport, I'd recommend to book this train to Tbilisi in advance.
-It's cheap, modern and fast.
-Around 12$ and 3h.
+If you are arriving in Kutaisi Airport, I'd recommend to book a bus or a train.
+Best is to check the schedule and book directly HERE.

 • Our whole process if only set up in Tbilisi.
 We can help you with the process in other cities too but can't promise English speaking part.
 Russian speakers are good to go.